Ordering-Free Inference from Locally Dependent Data: Introduction

 Robust estimation of asymptotic covariance matrix has received a great deal of attention in the literature of linear panel models and spatial models as well. \citet*{Arellano:87:OBES} proposed HAC estimation in linear panel models with fixed effects. \citet*{Driscoll/Kraay:98:ReStat} suggested a simple approach of HAC estimation in linear panel models based on cross-sectional averages of moment functions. \citet*{Vogelsang:12:JOE} compares the two approaches using fixed smoothing asymptotics.
 See also \citet*{Kelejian/Prucha:2007:JOE} and \citet*{Kim/Sun:2011:JOE} for HAC estimation in spatial models.

-A closely related approach in dealing with cross-sectional dependence is a clustered error approach.
-For example, \citet*{Cameron/Gelbach/Miller:08:ReStat} proposed and studied bootstrap approaches to deal with clustered errors.
+A closely related approach in dealing with cross-sectional dependence is linear or nonlinear modeling of spatial autoregressive models and the approach of clustered errors.
+(See \cite{Lee:04:Eca}, and \cite{Lee/Liu/Lin:10:EJ} for contributions to the literature of spatial autoregressive models, among many others, and references therein.)
+As for models with clustered errors, \citet*{Cameron/Gelbach/Miller:08:ReStat} proposed and studied bootstrap approaches to deal with clustered errors.
 This literature typically assumes many independent clusters in a linear set-up. \citet*{Ibragimov/Muller:10:JBES} proposed a novel approach based on t-statistics where the observations are divided into multiple clusters that are (approximately) independent from each other and the inference is based on within-cluster estimators that are asymptotically normal. \citet*{Bester/Conley/Hansen:11:JOE} elaborated this multiple-cluster approach in linear panel models and provided conditions that are more primitive than those of \citet*{Ibragimov/Muller:10:JBES}.
-In contrast to the cluster error approach and various HAC or HAR inference procedures, the t-statistic approach of \citet*{Ibragimov/Muller:10:JBES} allows for the clusters to be few and to be heterogeneous on various dimensions such as size or within-cluster dependence strength.
+The t-statistic approach of \citet*{Ibragimov/Muller:10:JBES} allows for the clusters to be few and to be heterogeneous on various dimensions such as size or within-cluster dependence strength.
 However, the approach requires knowledge of this group structure of (at least approximately) independent clusters.

-Also, it is worth noting that a strand of literature has focused on developing tests for cross-sectional dependence using mainly cross-sectional variations. \citet*{Pesaran:04:WP} developed a general test for cross-sectional dependence in linear panel models with a short time series dimension.
-See also \citet*{Hsiao/Pesaran/Pick:12:OBES} for an extension to limited dependent models. \citet*{Robinson:08:JOE} proposed a correlation test that can be applied for testing cross-sectional dependence in a spatial model.
+A strand of literature has focused on developing tests for cross-sectional dependence using mainly cross-sectional variations. \citet*{Pesaran:04:WP} developed a general test for cross-sectional dependence in linear panel models with a short time series dimension.
+See also \citet*{Hsiao/Pesaran/Pick:12:OBES} for an extension to limited dependent models. \citet*{Robinson:08:JOE} proposed a correlation test that can be applied for testing cross-sectional dependence in a spatial model. \citet*{Kuersteiner/Prucha:2013:JOE} considered a linear panel model with a large cross-sectional dimension which does not require a long time series.
+Adopting a sequential exogeneity condition, and assuming conditional moment type restrictions, they obtained a limit theory for GMM estimators that accommodate unknown common shocks and various latent cross-sectional dependence structures.
+(See also \citet*{Kuersteiner/Prucha:2015:WP} for a more general framework which includes linear quadratic moment restrictions in dynamic panel models which accommodate social interactions and networks models.)